jpata/ai-course/markdown/module4_pt1_object_detection.md

 # Load a pretrained YOLOv8 model
 model_yolo = YOLO('../yolov8n.pt').to(device)

-# Run inference on a copy of the image
+# Run inference on a copy of the image, with a confidence threshold of 0.5
+# This means only detections with a confidence score > 0.5 will be returned
 results_yolo = model_yolo(image.copy(), conf=0.5)

 # The `plot()` method conveniently draws the detected boxes on the image